tm-LBenson/astro-blog-tm-lbenson/src/blogs/Fixing-BrowserRouter-Issues-On-Netlify.md

 ---
 title: Fixing BrowserRouter Issues on Netlify with _redirects
 date: 2023-04-12
-slug: Fixing-BrowserRouter-Issues-on-Netlify-with-_redirects
+slug: fixing-browserrouter-issues-on-netlify-with-_redirects
 excerpt: Are you having issues deploying your React app on Netlify using BrowserRouter?
-In this post, we'll discuss a simple fix by adding a _redirects file to your public folder, and why Netlify works this way.
+In this post, we'll discuss a simple fix by adding a _redirects file to your public folder and why Netlify works this way.
 author: Lewis Benson
 category: Web Development
 tags: